Catherine Howard: Miniatures

-Two portrait miniatures by Hans Holbein the Younger, one in the Royal Collection and another in the Buccleuch Collection, have been traditionally considered to be contemporary portraits of the ill fated queen.
+Two portrait miniatures by Hans Holbein the Younger, one in the Royal Collection and another in the Buccleuch Collection, have been traditionally considered to be contemporary portraits of the ill-fated queen.
 The Royal Collection version at Windsor Castle, if confirmed to be her depiction, would be the only surviving painting from life and roughly dated to the time of her queenship.
 The historian David Starkey has confirmed a date of roughly 1540, based on the details of her dress and the technique of the miniature.
 She is wearing a pendant jewel that is similar to that shown in Holbein's portrait of Jane Seymour at the Kunsthistorisches Museum, Vienna.
-It is also identical to that worn in two other portraits of Henry VIII's Queens, one being the Hastings portrait of Queen Catherine Parr and the other being a Workshop of Hans Holbein portrait of Queen Jane Seymour.
+It is also identical to that worn in two other portraits of Henry VIII's Queens, one being the Hastings portrait of Catherine Parr and the other being a Workshop of Hans Holbein portrait of Jane Seymour.

 If this identification is correct, then the necklace and pendant may have been given to Catherine by Henry VIII on their marriage in 1540.
-To further bolster that these portraits are of a Tudor queen, and potentially Catherine Howard, it is also by the fact that, for female sitters, duplicate versions of miniatures do not generally exist, with the exception of royalty.
+To further bolster that these portraits are of a Tudor queen, and potentially Catherine, is the fact that, for female sitters, duplicate versions of miniatures do not generally exist, with the exception of royalty.
 Unfortunately, there are no confirmed likenesses of her to compare these portraits with.
-Both versions have long been documented as of Catherine Howard, since 1736 for the Buccleuch version and 1739 (or at least the 1840s) for the Windsor version.
+Both versions have long been documented as of Catherine, since 1736 for the Buccleuch version and 1739 (or at least the 1840s) for the Windsor version.

 However, in more recent years, the traditional assumptions about these portraits are being challenged, and with reasonable evidence.
-The art historian, Franny Moyle, in The King's Painter: The Life and Times of Hans Holbein (2021), argues that the Royal Collection miniature is not a likeness of Catherine Howard.
-Instead, she argues that it is a depiction of Anne of Cleves, who also married the King in 1540 (making the dating by David Starkey still accurate and confirmed with a potential re-identification).
-Instead, Moyle was "struck by the sitter's uncanny likeness" to Holbein's 1539 miniature of Anne, now in the Victoria & Albert Museum.
-She also makes note of the fact that Holbein, who is known for using symbolism in subtle ways, chose to mount the miniature on a Four of Diamonds playing card and by doing so, it is speculated, was referring to the miniature as being Anne of Cleves, the Fourth Wife of Henry VIII.
-Finally, Moyle notes that, royal jewelry of the Queens of England, then and now, is property of the crown and current titleholder.
+The art historian, Franny Moyle, in The King's Painter: The Life and Times of Hans Holbein (2021), argues that the Royal Collection miniature is not a likeness of Catherine.
+Instead, she argues that it is a depiction of Anne of Cleves, who also married the King in 1540, making the dating by David Starkey still accurate and confirmed with a potential re-identification.
+Moyle was "struck by the sitter's uncanny likeness" to Holbein's 1539 miniature of Anne, now in the Victoria & Albert Museum.
+She also notes that Holbein, who is known for using symbolism in subtle ways, chose to mount the miniature on a Four of Diamonds playing card and, by doing so, it is speculated, was referring to the miniature as being Anne of Cleves, the Fourth Wife of Henry VIII.
+Finally, Moyle notes that royal jewellery of the Queens of England, then and now, is property of the crown and current titleholder.
 As such, individual pieces would have been passed down and worn by multiple of Henry's queens.

 Other portraits

-A Holbein drawing (below) is also traditionally identified as being of Catherine Howard, but this also appears to be without foundation.
+A Holbein drawing (below) is also traditionally identified as being of Catherine, but this also appears to be without foundation.